 Research has also shown that people who drink coffee in the morning manage to retain more information as well as learn new concepts faster throughout the day, as opposed to those who do not.
 In other words, coffee allows its drinkers to improve their cognitive functions in terms of working memory and continuous attention.

-Coffee, however, has also been proven to increase the risk of osteoporosis due to the fact that it causes the human body to excrete calcium along with waste while urinating.
+Coffee, however, has also been proven to increase the risk of osteoporosis and osteoporotic fracture.
+This is due to the fact that it causes the human body to excrete calcium along with waste while urinating.
 The loss of calcium in the body can lead to the bones deteriorating to the point of developing osteoporosis.

 In addition, coffee has also been proven to dehydrate people who regularly drink it, leading to wrinkles and other dermatological imperfections.
 Therefore, coffee drinkers are advised to drink a glass of water per cup of coffee that they consume at any given time to compensate.

 All in all, those who regularly drink coffee may keep doing so if you take into account the cons.
 Like all good things, coffee must be taken in moderation and coupled with plain water, and to consume non-dairy food that are high in calcium.
 This is the best way to ensure that you can reap the benefits without putting yourself at too much risk for the disadvantages.

 Get our exclusive menu right in your Inbox!